Le Gramme: the sense of detail in a silver bracelet

 • the head of Minerva, which is a state hallmark (applied by customs) guaranteeing the precious metal content,

-• the denomination 925, for silver titration,
+• the denomination 925, for the silver titration,

 Methods combining technology and dexterity